Nike-Inc/Willow/README.md

 Both of these approaches are equivalent.
 The first set of APIs accept autoclosures and the second set accept closures.

 > Feel free to use whichever syntax you prefer for your project.
 Also, by default, only the `String` returned by the closure will be logged.
-See the [Formatters](#formatters) section for more information about customizing log message formats.
+See the [Modifiers](#modifiers) section for more information about customizing log message formats.

 The reason both sets of APIs use closures to extract the log message is performance.